Adult Dosing & Uses

 Clinical worsening of depression and suicide ideation may occur despite treatment

-Increased blood pressure in children and adolescents
+Increased blood pressure in children and adolescents reported; monitor blood pressure at the beginning of, and periodically during treatment

-FDA Warning regarding off-label use for dementia in elderly (see Black Box Warnings)
+FDA warning regarding off-label use for dementia in elderly (see Black Box Warnings)

 QT interval prolongation